liquicode/lib-resource-path/docs/guides/guide.md

 ## Resources

-All function in this library require a `Resources` object as its first parameter.
+All functions in this library require a `Resources` object as its first parameter.
+Each resource has a unique `path` property associated with it.
-A `Resources` object stores nodes as top level sub-objects, keyed by the resource's `path`.
+The `Resources` object stores nodes as top level objects, keyed by the resource's `path`.
 Furthermore, the value pointed at by the resource's `path` will be the resource's actual value (i.e. the resource itself).
+So: `Resource[ resource_path ] = { hello: 'world' }`

 ```js
 let Resources =